IsaacEyes/IsaacEyes/README.md

 - 👋 Hi, I’m @IsaacEyes
 - 👀 I’m interested in ... music and gaming
 - 🌱 I’m currently learning ... bridge
 - 💞️ I’m looking to collaborate on ...
-Frederox
+Minecraft stuff
 - 📫 How to reach me ... carrier pidgeon

 <!---